Gluten Free Dutch Baby (Or German Pancakes) Recipe

 Optional toppings: maple syrup, fresh fruit, jam, fresh coconut whipped cream, melted coconut mana/butter, melted cacao spread, or melted chocolate (we love Eating Evolved)

-Method to Make Gluten Free Dutch Baby
+The Method to Make These Gluten Free German Pancakes!

 – Preheat the oven to 425 degrees.
 Place the butter in a cast iron skillet or pie plate and heat on stove top until butter has melted.
 Swirl melted butter around the sides of the skillet.